-Minneapolis Mayor Betsy Hodges will travel to Harbin China in January for the 2015 Ice and Snow Festival.
-Her 6-person delegation will also include USCPFA-MN Board Member Ralph Beha, as well as Bill Deef, VP International Relations for Meet Minneapolis.
+Minneapolis Mayor Betsy Hodges traveled to Harbin China from January 4 to 7 for the 2015 Ice and Snow Festival.
+Her 6-person delegation also included USCPFA-MN Board Member Ralph Beha, as well as Bill Deef, VP International Relations for Meet Minneapolis, Melvin Tennant of Meet Minneapolis, and 11th Ward City Council member John Quincy.
+Mayor Hodges met with Harbin Mayor Song during a formal reception and luncheon.
+The Delegation also attended the Cold Zone Exposition and Forum, visited snow and ice sculptures, and the Russian-influenced St. Sophia Cathedral.

 2014 Past Events